krisp1/krisp1.github.io/_posts/2019-08-09-getting-started.md

 ---
-title: Getting Started
+title: Linux path environment variable
-author: cotes
+author: kp
-date: 2019-08-09 20:55:00 +0800
+date: 2022-11-09 20:54:00 +0800
 categories: [Blogging, Tutorial]
-tags: [getting started]
+tags: [Linux, path, variable, PATH]
 pin: true
 img_path: '/posts/20180809'
 ---

-## Prerequisites

-Follow the instructions in the [Jekyll Docs](https://jekyllrb.com/docs/installation/) to complete the installation of the basic environment.
-[Git](https://git-scm.com/) also needs to be installed.

-## Installation

-### Creating a New Site
+## Linux path environment variable

+The PATH environment variable is an essential component of any [**Linux**](https://ubuntu.com/download) system.
+If you ever use the command line at all, the system is relying on the PATH variable to find the location of the commands you are entering.

+In this tutorial, you’ll learn about the PATH environment variable and how it works.
+You’ll also see how it can be modified by removing paths or adding your own custom directories to the variable.

+## __In this tutorial you will learn:__

+  - What is the PATH variable and how’s it work?

+  - How to temporarily or permanently add a directory to $PATH

+  - How to remove a directory from $PATH

+### Category	Requirements, Conventions or Software Version Used

+    System	    Any Linux distro

+    Software	N/A

+    Other	    Privileged access to your Linux system as root or via the sudo command.

+    Conventions	# – requires given linux commands to be executed with root privileges either directly as a root user or by use of sudo command
-There are two ways to create a new repository for this theme:
+   $ – requires given linux commands to be executed as a regular non-privileged user There are two ways to create a new repository for this theme:

 - [**Using the Chirpy Starter**](#option-1-using-the-chirpy-starter) - Easy to upgrade, isolates irrelevant project files so you can focus on writing.
 - [**GitHub Fork**](#option-2-github-fork) - Convenient for custom development, but difficult to upgrade.
 Unless you are familiar with Jekyll and are determined to tweak or contribute to this project, this approach is not recommended.